pnsn/station_metrics/station_metrics/metrics/acc_gt_2.0.md

 onset detector.
-Because 2 cm/s^2 is well above ordinary background noise, a non zero value on a quiet day means either a real, felt earthquake or an instrument that is badly misbehaving, and hours with double digit counts on a single station while its neighbours read zero are almost always the latter.
+Because 2 cm/s^2 is well above ordinary background noise, a non zero value on a quiet day means either a real, felt earthquake or an instrument that is badly misbehaving, and hours with double digit counts on a single station while its neighbors read zero are almost always the latter.

 ## Data Analyzed